FitSmallBusiness

 Navigate to customers in QuickBooks Online

-The original invoice and payment received from the customer’s transaction list
+The original invoice from the customer’s transaction list

 To reopen the invoice, uncheck the box to the left of the invoice and check the box to the left of the check that was created in step one.
 Now, click the green Save and new button, and the invoice in the transaction list should show a status of Open or Overdue.